logo image

 Use a better description.

-Instead of a British-style parliament, write a parliament modelled on the British two house system, with constituency elections for the lower house.
+Instead of a British-style parliament, write a parliament modelled on the British system.

 table